dahlia/logtape/docs/manual/sinks.md

 > [!NOTE]
 > Rotating file sink is unavailable in the browser environment.

-A rotating file sink is a file sink that rotates log files.
-It creates a new log file when the current log file reaches a certain size.
+A rotating file sink is a file sink that rotates log files, which allows you to manage log files more effectively, especially in long-running applications or environments where log file size can grow significantly over time.

+It writes log records to a file, but unlike a standard file sink, it has the ability to *rotate* the log file when it reaches a certain size.
+This means:

+ 1. When the current log file reaches a specified maximum size, it is closed and renamed.
+ 2. A new log file is created with the original name to continue logging.
+ 3. Old log files are kept up to a specified maximum number, with the oldest being deleted when this limit is reached.

+This rotation process helps prevent any single log file from growing too large, which can cause issues with file handling, log analysis, and storage management.

+To use the rotating file sink, you can use the `getRotatingFileSink()` function.
 Here's an example of a rotating file sink that writes log messages to a file:

 ~~~~ typescript
 import { getRotatingFileSink } from "@logtape/logtape";